sdcst12/303c-python/README.md

 What is the ID number of the npc with highest total sum of their 6 primary stats?
 What percentage of all fighter classes (Barbarian, Warrior, Knight, Samurai) are Warriors?
 What is the average hitpoints per level of the npc's that are level 10 or higher?

+Problem:
+Knights, Warriors, Barbarian, Samurai and Rangers have Strength as their Primary Stat Sages, Sorcerers, Bards and Jesters have Intelligence as their primary stat Thieves, Assassins and Monks have Dexterity as their primary stat Pirests have Wisdom as their primary stat

+Determine how many NPC's have chosen the wrong class based on their statistics:
+example:
+NPC 9906 has:
+str 5
+int 7
+wis 10
+dex 8
+con 6
+cha 5
+They have picked the correct class because their wisdom stat was the highest